 The Reading Order tool is intended for repairing PDFs that were tagged using Acrobat, not for repairing PDFs that were tagged during conversion from an authoring application.
 Whenever possible, return to the source file and add accessibility features in the authoring application.
 Repairing the original file ensures that you don’t have to repeatedly touch up future iterations of the PDF in Acrobat.

-You can use the Touch Up Reading Order tool to perform the following accessibility tasks:
+You can use the Reading Order tool to perform the following accessibility tasks:

 Visually check, and then repair, the reading order of page content

 Add alternate text to figures and descriptions to form fields

 Fix the tagging of simple tables, and prepare complex tables for more advanced manipulation in the logical structure tree

 Remove nonessential content, such as ornamental page borders, from the logical structure tree

 To perform advanced reading order and tagging tasks, such as fixing complex tables, removing obsolete tags, and adding alternate text to links, use the Tags panel.
 For more information, see Edit tags with the Tags panel.